G

 inhibits the supply of fatty acids without

-affecting adipose conversion. (
+affecting adipose conversion.
+(Natural

 Latex gave benzophenone derivatives,